 Officials: US report finds racial bias in Ferguson police

 It chronicles discriminatory practices across the city’s criminal justice system, detailing problems from initial encounters with patrol officers to treatment in the municipal court and jail.
+Federal law enforcement officials described its contents on condition of anonymity because they were not authorized to speak publicly before the report is released.

 The city of Ferguson released a statement acknowledging that Justice Department officials supplied a copy of the report to the mayor, city manager, police chief and city attorney during a private meeting Tuesday in downtown St. Louis.
 The statement offered no details about the report, which the city said it was reviewing and would discuss Wednesday after the Justice Department makes it public.